AndrewZheng-1011/legged_planner/README.md

 This package differs from others in the sense that it allows for high fidelity planning for quadrupeds (and not simply velocity control) with extreme ease.

 ## Dependencies
 This framework relies on the OCS2 repository, so the following dependencies needs to be installed. **NOTE**: OCS2 is a large repository, and so this repo will only build packages pertaining to legged robots.
 This package assumes the user is using Linux Distro Ubuntu 20.04 (Focal Fossa) and has set up/installed the ros-distro (ros noetic).
+If ROS Noetic not installed, see how to install [ROS Noetic](http://wiki.ros.org/noetic/Installation/Ubuntu).

 ### Create catkin workspace
 ```